robertrypula/simple-tetris/README.md

 API that allows you to write your own Tetris application in few minutes.

 Playable browser example is available [here](http://rypula.pl/simple-tetris/terminal-game-io-runner-browser.html).

-It uses my other library ([terminal-game-io](https://github.com/robertrypula/terminal-game-io)) as a wrapper to simplify basic input and output.
+This project uses my other library ([terminal-game-io](https://github.com/robertrypula/terminal-game-io)) as a wrapper to simplify basic input and output.

 It you still want to implement your own Tetris game you can use simple-tetris API.
 For the details